akatsuki105/dawngb/README.md

 ## Usage

-- Desktop: `go run ./src/ebi` and drag and drop a ROM file into the window.
+- Desktop: Run `go run ./src/ebi` and drag and drop a ROM file into the window.
 - Browser: Visit [here](https://dawngb.vercel.app/).

 Key mapping is as follows: